impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 > By default, sed prints all lines.
 We'd see all the text in the file with the matching lines printed twice.
 To prevent this, we'll use the -n (quiet) option to suppress the unmatched text.

-ComputerHope, which I've often found to be another good resource during this project, adds [the following](https://www.computerhope.com/unix/used.htm):
+ComputerHope, which I've often found to be another good resource during this project, adds [the following](https://www.computerhope.com/unix/used.htm){:target="_blank" rel="noopener"}:

 > The sed stream editor performs basic text transformations on an input stream (a file, or input from a pipeline).
 While in some ways similar to an editor which permits scripted edits (such as ed), sed works by making only one pass over the input(s), and is consequently more efficient.
 But it is sed's ability to filter text in a pipeline which particularly distinguishes it from other types of editors.

 I'm still a bit unclear on the `-e` flag, however.
-When I Google 'what does the "-e" flag do sed', the first result I see is [a StackExchange post](https://unix.stackexchange.com/questions/33157/what-is-the-purpose-of-e-in-sed-command) which proves helpful:
+When I Google 'what does the "-e" flag do sed', the first result I see is [a StackExchange post](https://unix.stackexchange.com/questions/33157/what-is-the-purpose-of-e-in-sed-command){:target="_blank" rel="noopener"} which proves helpful:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-123pm.png" width="90%" style="border: 1px solid black; padding: 0.5em">
 </p>

 From this and other answers in the post, I can see that `-e` tells `sed` to use the subsequent argument as a script to run against the input that it receives.
-I search the file to see where this function is called, and I see [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L100) that we send the text of a yet-to-be-specified file to `sed`, which means we run the script that was passed to `-e` against the text from the filename.
+I search the file to see where this function is called, and I see [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L100){:target="_blank" rel="noopener"} that we send the text of a yet-to-be-specified file to `sed`, which means we run the script that was passed to `-e` against the text from the filename.
 However, I'm not clear on what this script is.
 It appears to be 3 scripts in one, separated by newlines.
-[I ask StackExchange for help](https://unix.stackexchange.com/questions/717738/what-is-the-function-of-this-script-passed-to-sed-e) and am waiting for an answer.
+[I ask StackExchange for help](https://unix.stackexchange.com/questions/717738/what-is-the-function-of-this-script-passed-to-sed-e){:target="_blank" rel="noopener"} and am waiting for an answer.

 (stopping here for the day; 36997 words)

-The next day, I have [my answer](https://unix.stackexchange.com/a/717747/142469).
+The next day, I have [my answer](https://unix.stackexchange.com/a/717747/142469){:target="_blank" rel="noopener"}.
 The TL;DR is that I was right in thinking that the code inside the quotes represents 3 commands passed to `sed`, executed one-after-another.
 When you pass "-e" to `sed`, you can then pass it commands which are chained in this style.
 In our case, the 1st command says that if a line is encountered which does *not* start with a `#` symbol, quit the `sed` command entirely.
 The 2nd command says that if a line is encountered which starts and ends with the same `#` symbol (i.e. it's just a one-character line containing `#`), to replace that lone character with a `# ` (i.e. `#` plus a space).
 The 3rd command says that, if a line is encountered starting with `#` plus a space, to print that line (not including the `#-space` characters).

 (stopping here for the day; 38048 words, mostly at the start of this file)